sergidt/wallapop-frontend-test/README.md

 ## Instructions

-If you don't want to install and execute this application you have a deployed version over here.
+If you don't want to install and execute this application you have a deployed version over [here](https://wallapop-frontend-test.web.app/)

 ### install dependencies